-The executive director of the Federation, as an employee of the Federation, is in charge of the Federation's day-to-day management.
-The executive director acts pursuant to a delegation of powers granted by the federal board of trustees and one of the Bureau members
+The Global Managing Director, as an employee of the Federation, is in charge of the Federation's dayto-day management.
+The Global Managing Director acts pursuant to a delegation of powers granted by the federal board of trustees and one of the Bureau members

-ARTICLE 14 I PLURALITY OF OFFICES
+ARTICLE 15.
+PLURALITY OF OFFICES

-In the event an individual who holds one or several office(s) within a member association is appointed or elected to an office within the Federation that is incompatible with one or several of his or her offices pursuant to the present by-laws, the following rules shall apply to such cases of plurality of offices.
+In the event an individual who holds one or several office(s) within a Member Association is appointed or elected to an office within the Federation that is incompatible with one or several of his or her offices pursuant to the present by-laws, the following rules shall apply to such cases of plurality of offices.

-Once the individual is appointed or elected to a position within the Federation, he or she shall resign from his or her office before the relevant governing body of the member association concerned within a month of his or her appointment or election.
-If he or she fails to do so, his or her office(s) within the Federation shall be deemed automatically terminated and the relevant federal body shall proceed with a new appointment or election without delay.
+Once the individual is appointed or elected to a position within the Federation, he or she shall resign from his or her office before the relevant governing body of the Member Association concerned within a month of his or her appointment or election.
+If he or she fails to do so, his or her office(s) within the Federation shall be deemed terminated ex officio and the relevant federal body shall proceed with a new appointment or a new election without delay.

-ARTICLE 15 | FINANCIAL YEAR
+ARTICLE 16.
+FINANCIAL YEAR